Back

 • [4]Buell, R. W., Kim, T., & Tsay, C. J. (2017).
 "Creating Reciprocal Value Through Operational Transparency."
 Management Science, 63(6), 1673–1695. - Extends the Labor Illusion to show that transparency generates reciprocal trust and effort from customers.

 • [5]Ariely, D. (2008).
 Predictably Irrational: The Hidden Forces That Shape Our Decisions.
-HarperCollins. — Chapters 4 & 9 on price anchoring and expectation-setting in high-value transactions.
+HarperCollins. - On anchoring and expectation-setting effects in high-stakes consumer decisions.

 • [6]RBI (2025).
 "Digital Payments Intelligence Platform - Annual Report."
 Reserve Bank of India. - Basis for understanding UPI payment context and the Indian digital payments landscape.